What is the risk of Yellow Fever in Uganda?

 What are the chances of getting Yellow Fever in Uganda?

-Dr Prevatt advises: Yellow Fever is present in sub-Saharan Africa and South America.
+Dr Prevatt advises: Yellow Fever is present in sub-Saharan Africa, South America and Trinidad.

 The chance of getting Yellow Fever in Uganda is negligible.
 There was one confirmed case in Wakiso District in 2022, according to WHO.
-Ministry of Health Uganda on X is a good source of local info too.
+There may be other unconfirmed cases.

 Note that you can’t enter the country without proof of vaccination.
 If you are an international visitor, you’ll need to upload a digital copy of your Yellow Fever vaccination certificate as part of the online application for your tourist visa.
 Ugandans (and others who do not need a tourist visa) may be asked to show their certificates too, whether at road borders or Entebbe Airport.

-Regionally, the chance of spread from neighbouring countries into Uganda does exist, but at the moment it’s very rare.
-(We update this page regularly).
+Regionally, the chance of spread from neighbouring countries into Uganda does exist, but at the date of publishing this post it’s very rare.

 How do you get Yellow Fever?

-Dr Prevatt advises: You can catch Yellow Fever when you are bitten by aedes mosquitoes that are infected with the Yellow Fever virus.
+Dr Prevatt advises: You can catch Yellow Fever when you are bitten by aedes mosquitoes (the “stripey ones”) that are infected with the Yellow Fever virus.
 Aedes mosquitoes bite mostly in the day (but also sometimes at night).

 How to avoid catching Yellow Fever?

-Dr Prevatt advises: If you are concerned about getting bitten in daytime, wear long sleeves and socks and use a good mosquito repellent (e.g. DEET, but I could talk about repellents for hours!)
-After dusk, wear repellent and always sleep under a mosquito net.
-The Yellow Fever vaccine is also good protection.
+Dr Prevatt advises: If you are concerned about getting bitten in daytime, wear long sleeves and socks and use a good mosquito repellent (i.e. DEET.
+I could talk about repellents for hours!) and respray regularly, especially after swimming.
+Do not put repellent under suntan lotion as it needs to be evaporating off the top of your skin!

 What are the symptoms of Yellow Fever?

-Dr Prevatt advises: Yellow Fever can be a flu-like illness with a bit of nausea and vomiting, and sometimes yellowing of skin and eyes called jaundice (hence the name Yellow Fever) or it can be a severe haemorrhagic (bleeding) disease that causes circulatory failure.
+Dr Prevatt advises: Yellow Fever can be a flu-like illness with a bit of nausea and vomiting, and sometimes yellowing of skin and eyes called jaundice (hence the name Yellow Fever) or it can be a severe haemorrhagic (bleeding) disease that causes failure of the circulation.

 There are approximately 380,000 cases of Yellow Fever worldwide each year.
 Out of these, there are around 180,000 reported deaths.
 That’s quite a high mortality rate, so it is a dangerous disease.